 AI for Teacher Workload Reduction: What Actually Saves Time

 Most teachers do not need more tools.
 They need fewer repetitive tasks.
 AI is useful when it removes low-value admin and improves the speed and quality of feedback loops.
+In UK schools, marking and feedback consistently rank among the top drivers of unpaid overtime—making AI marking software one of the highest-impact places to start.

 Where AI creates immediate time savings